Kanas Lake Monsters

-- July 5, 2007, early morning ar 7:50 – 8:20 (is this some national holiday in China?).
-Group of 7 tourists observe and take video of two giant creatures.
+- July 5, 2007, early morning at 7:50 – 8:20 (is this some national holiday in China?).
+Group of 7 tourists observes and takes a video of two giant creatures.
 It looks as if these fishes are chasing each other, they jump out from the water rising huge waves.
 Each fish is at least 10 m long.

 - July 5, 2009 – tourists in the boat see a group of animals which rise approximately 1 m tall waves;

 - May 2011 – a group of 28 people observe monsters for some 8 minutes, the event is filmed;

 - July 5, 2012 – 15 creatures observed and filmed.
-Footage is aired on different TV stations around China.
+The footage is aired on different TV stations around China.

-- September 9, 2013 – hundreds of tourists see distant shadow under the water which moves towards them.
+- September 9, 2013 – hundreds of tourists see a distant shadow under the water which moves towards them.
 This creature is seen for some minutes and then it disappears deeper in the lake.

 There have been made some efforts to study this phenomenon.
 In 2004 and 2005 there were organized expeditions to the lake but no results have been published.
-One of official explanations to the weird sightings is – tourists are observing big shools of salmon.
+One of the official explanations to the weird sightings is – tourists are observing big schools of salmon.

 Lake of legends

-Kanas Lake is unusual place with many other legends.
+Kanas Lake is an unusual place with many other legends.
 Some local people tell that frequently here are seen weird lights during the nighttime.

-In cloudy, foggy days rather frequently can be observed another phenomenon – so called Buddha’s halo.
-In Europe it is called Brocken spectre.
-This is eerie experience: when looking to the clouds opposite the Sun, visitor sees a colourful circle of light with his shadow in the centre.
-This light phenomenon has scientific explanation but one can think that this is a divine sign of his enlightement.
+In cloudy, foggy days rather frequently can be observed another phenomenon – so-called Buddha’s halo.
+In Europe, it is called Brocken specter.
+This is eerie experience: when looking to the clouds opposite the Sun, a visitor sees a colorful circle of light with his shadow in the center.
+This light phenomenon has a scientific explanation but one can think that this is a divine sign of his enlightenment.